Black box of crashed China Eastern jet recovered

 President Xi Jinping was swift to order a probe into the crash, dispatching senior Communist Party officials to the scene, including close aide Vice Premier Liu He.

-The Civil Aviation Administration of China has said it will conduct a two-week safety inspection across the industry.
+The CAAC said it would conduct a two-week safety inspection across the industry.

 Authorities have sealed off access to the crash site and blocked foreign media from speaking to the distraught relatives who have gathered in Wuzhou.